 The 10 Best Backgammon Sets

 This wiki has been updated 34 times since it was first published in September of 2015.
 As one of the oldest board games ever made, backgammon is a classic that never goes out of fashion and is a great activity to play on rainy days, cold winter nights, or during long car rides or plane trips.
 The sets on our list include wooden, plastic, and leather models in a variety of sizes and colors to suit anyone's taste, ranked here by portability, material quality, and style.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes